1 %% 8:35 AM Saturday, January 6, 2024

 980 <p>

-981 <img src="clef-a.svg" alt="[picture of music]" /><!-- -->
+981 <img src="clef-g.svg" alt="[picture of music]" /><!-- -->

 982 </p>